 Verbling also encourages its tutors to post an introductory video, introducing themselves to potential students.
 While lessons aren’t free, users can request a 30-minute trial for a much-reduced price.

 Portuguese online practice should be memorable, and adding a light-hearted flair to your studies can greatly help with this.
-In particular, interactive exercises are a fantastic way to put learning into a practical context.
+In particular, interactive exercises are fantastic ways to put learning into a practical context.

-Here are some of the best resources that prove this:
+Here are some of the best online Portuguese practice resources that prove this:

 If you want to practice your verbs and vocab, Conjugemos is a great option.
 The site is a verb conjugator with a clever twist.
 It features thematic online games, flashcards, crosswords and printable lists for Portuguese learners created by qualified language instructors.

-Beginner-intermediate European Portuguese learners might benefit from Loecsen’s Portuguese lessons.
+Beginner to intermediate European Portuguese learners will benefit from Loecsen’s online Portuguese lessons.
 Listen to different phrases, scroll down to find additional resources and access a series of other interactive exercises broken into several themes.

 Right at the end of each page, you should find the next exercise in the sequence.
 Words are complemented by humorous stick figure illustrations that are bound to help you memorize your essentials—from basic greetings to vocalizing your current emotions.

-Here’s something exclusively for those interested in the Brazilian Portuguese variety.
-Transparent Language is quite renowned for its textbooks, and its online resources are worth tapping into as well.
-The site’s free online quizzes will allow you to hone your spelling, grammar and reading comprehension in a low-key setting.
+Transparent Language is quite renowned for its textbooks and the online resources are worth tapping into, as well.
+The site’s free online quizzes allow you to hone your spelling, grammar and reading comprehension in a low-key setting.

 We’ve given you all the right tools, now it’s time to test them!
 Try them out, see how each of them fit with your interests and objectives and keep practicing your Portuguese online for a language boost.

 Keep at it, and you’ll soon find yourself understanding, speaking, reading and writing in Portuguese like a native!